Higher homotopy categories, higher derivators, and K-theory: Introduction

 This connectivity estimate is best possible in general (Remark \ref{best_possible}).
 Let $P_n X$ denote the Postnikov $n$-truncation of a topological space $X$, that is, the homotopy groups of $P_n X$ vanish in degrees $> n$ and the canonical map $X \to P_n X$ is $(n+1)$-connected.
 Based on the connectivity estimate above, we conclude (Corollary \ref{antieau_conj}):

-This confirms a recent conjecture of Antieau \cite[Conjecture 8.36]{Antieau} in the case of connective $K$-theory.
+This confirms a recent conjecture of Antieau \cite[Conjecture 8.35]{Antieau} in the case of connective $K$-theory.

-\textbf{Acknowledgements.} I would like to thank Benjamin Antieau, Denis--Charles Cisinski, Fernando Muro, and Hoang Kim Nguyen for interesting discussions and their interest in this work.
+\textbf{Acknowledgements.} I would like to thank Benjamin Antieau, Denis--Charles Cisinski, Fernando Muro, and Hoang Kim Nguyen for interesting discussions and for their interest in this work.
 I also thank Martin Gallauer and Christoph Schrade for their interest and helpful comments.
+In addition, I thank the anonymous referee for their careful reading and useful comments.
 This work was partially supported by the \emph{SFB 1085 -- Higher Invariants} (University of Regensburg) funded by the DFG.